Densely packed particle raft at vertically vibrated air-water interface: Pattern formation in vibrated rafts

 At small to intermediate frequencies, a transition to a chaotic regime occurs for both $\phi=0.77$ and $\phi=0.90$ as we increase the amplitude $A$.
-The wave patterns are no longer regular and stable, see an example in Fig.~\ref{fig:phase}e.
-The transition amplitude is lower with increasing frequency, indicating a relation to the injected vibration energy, proportional to $A^2f^2$.
-This regime is also present in a pure liquid system~\cite{ghadiri2021control,xue1996ordered,melo1994transition}, although it is likely that strong fluctuations in the local particle packing structure may facilitate the transition.
+The wave patterns are no longer regular and evolve over time, see a snapshot in Fig.~\ref{fig:phase}e, and the transition amplitude is lower with increasing frequency.
+In pure liquid systems, the transition from spatially ordered, stable patterns to spatiotemporally chaotic patterns can occur via different pathways, depending on the system configuration~\cite{ezersii1986spatiotemporal,tufillaro1989order,bosch1993spatiotemporal,ghadiri2021control,frumkin2023coupled}.
+An essential element in such transitions is the development of defects within the regular patterns~\cite{tufillaro1989order,shani2010localized}; these defects arise from secondary instabilities of the ordered standing waves, such as those driven by non-linear mode coupling~\cite{milner1991square,zhang1997pattern} or localized phase instabilities~\cite{shani2010localized}.
+In our case, the presence of particles in the regular wave regime may already distort the standing waves, since particles do not pack in perfectly periodic configurations.
+This may open additional pathways for triggering the transition to chaos that are not present in pure liquid systems.

 The following three regimes to be discussed have no counterpart phenomena in a pure liquid system.
 If we decrease the amplitude from that of the regular pattern-forming regime, the particles are less agitated and pack closely with their neighbors.
-For the lower packing fraction that was tested, $\phi=0.77$, there are not enough particles to fully cover the entire area, which leads to a void forming in the raft that co-exists with standing waves, see Fig.~\ref{fig:phase}f.
+At the lower packing fraction that was tested, $\phi=0.77$, there are not enough particles to cover the entire area, leading to a void that forms in the raft and coexists with standing waves, see Fig.~\ref{fig:phase}f.

-For the higher packing fraction, $\phi=0.90$, the raft behavior is qualitatively different at lower amplitude, $A\approx0.5$\,mm, and exhibits neither standing waves nor a void.
-Instead, a relatively uniform yet disordered packing structure is observed and individual particles vibrate with a thermal-like motion, see example in Fig.~\ref{fig:phase}g.
+At the higher packing fraction, $\phi=0.90$, the raft behavior is qualitatively different at lower amplitude, $A\approx0.05$\,mm, and exhibits neither standing waves nor a void.
+Instead, a relatively uniform packing structure is observed and individual particles vibrate with a thermal-like motion, see example in Fig.~\ref{fig:phase}g.
+The packing is disordered due to the polydispersity of the particles.
 As discussed later in Sec.~\ref{sec:dense}, particles may be confined by their neighbors and show a sub-diffusive and glassy behavior.